JuliaDynamics/DynamicalBilliards.jl/docs/src/visualizing.md

-All plotting functionality of `DynamicalBilliards` lies within a few well-defined functions that use the `PyPlot` package to plot aspects of the system on the current PyPlot figure.
+All plotting functionality of `DynamicalBilliards` lies within a few well-defined functions that use the `PyPlot` package to plot aspects of the system.

-**REWORK THIS: INSTALL PYPLOT AND BUILD PROPER DODCSTRINGS**

 All plotting functions are brought into scope when `using PyPlot`.
 The functions are:
 ```@docs